ix104 Tablet Computer

 While Vodafone's rip-off PAYG rate of £7.00 per megabyte (much less on most contracts) seems expensive, for occassional aviation use the costs are minimal.
 Heavier users will obviously prefer a contract.
 However, everybody using GPRS should use one of the data compression services like Onspeed which use a www and pop proxy to compress incoming www/pop data and outgoing www data.
 Onspeed costs £25/year and is dead easy to set up.
 Due to the high compressibility of HTML, the performance gain is huge, 10:1 on plain HTML and around 4:1 across a range of data.

 Onspeed offer adjustable degrees of lossy compression on jpegs.
 I also discovered that some GPRS network providers identify images within the data stream and irreversibly apply additional (lossy) compression to them, often enough to make them almost unusable; more details here.
 Onspeed appears to get around this because its HTML compression prevents the network provider detecting the data content!
 The data compression has an occassional side effect of causing the network provider to "detect" over-18 (pornographic) images among data like weather charts; this shows up the stupidity of their software but makes it desirable to disable content control on one's GPRS account (done via an option in the website-based topping up account; they make a small charge to one's credit card as evidence of the person being over 18).
+Update: I would not recommend Onspeed because they use misleading popup messages to get you to pay up your account much sooner than is needed; great for their cash flow (I paid myself up for about 10 years before I realised I was being conned) but it is clearly unethical.

 Beware: disable automatic Windows update and any automatic antivirus software updates!
 If you forget, GPRS will make you pay!!
 Even so, it's desirable to use the Connect/Disconnect function (as shown in the above two screenshots) around any actual internet usage.
 Don't leave a GPRS-connected computer lying around with GPRS enabled.
 Windows is quite chatty anyway, with a lot of stupid and unnecessary network activity going on.
 I think antivirus software is unnecessary for a special-purpose computer like this; it slows everything down, the XP firewall will stop random attacks like Blaster, and AV software doesn't pick up the latest exploits anyway.
 What is very important is regularly downloading the Windows updates from microsoft.com but obviously you don't want to do that via GPRS!